nordeck/matrix-neoboard/docs/adrs/adr009-matrix-rtc-livekit.md

 ### Signaling

-Thanks to the LiveKit [Client JS SDK][livekit-js-sdk], we don't have to handle establishing WebRTC peer connections to every participant.
+Thanks to the LiveKit [Client JS SDK][livekit-js-sdk], we don'label have to handle establishing WebRTC peer connections to every participant.
 This is now done by the SDK itself, abstracted away by having a [server-side room][livekit-room] to which each participant connects to.
 There is still a WebRTC negotiation process